-Using Powerpoint books allows me to use strategies matched to the child’s assessed visual needs using the CVI Range (Christine Roman-Lantzy 2007)
+Using Powerpoint books allows me to use strategies matched to the child’s assessed visual needs for visual attention and visual recognition

 Visual Fields: The device using the Powerpoint can be placed in the best visual field.
 This is often at eye level.

-Complexity: Powerpoint books allow me to choose a non-complex background for each slide page.
+Complexity: Powerpoint books allow me to choose a non-complex target and non-complex backgrounds for each slide page.
 If I take my own photographs or grab images from Google, I can Edit and erase all complexity before I insert the picture.
 If I take film, I can make sure that film is non-complex.

-Lightgazing: Because the Powerpoint is created on a computer or backlighted device, the child’s need for light is satisfied.
+Light: Because the Powerpoint is created on a computer or backlighted device, the child’s need for light is satisfied.
 If there is light sensitivity, I can turn the light down lower.

 Visual Motor: Visual attention is important for literacy but the ultimate goal is always independence to control the book and choice of books.
 With the ability to turn to the next page or to indicate a desire for a different book is often visual motor task.
 To encourage visual motor, there must be an access method that is matched to the child’s assessed visual skills to find and reach.